-The Library supports the freedom of information of its users and adheres to the principles expressed in the American Library Association's Library Bill of Rights and Freedom to Read and Freedom to View statements.
 The Library's goal is to offer a diverse set of ideas and opinions, including those which may be perceived to be unorthodox or controversial.
 The Library opposes any attempts by individuals or groups to censor items in its collection or programs it offers.
 The Library will not act in the role of censor for any age level, material type, or subject matter.
 Selection of materials and services will not be restricted by the possibility that these items may be accessed by patrons beyond the intended audience.

-3.1.4-Interagency Cooperation
+3.1.4 Interagency Cooperation